This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Brachial Plexus Palsies

-Injury to these nerves causes one of several types of conditions called palsies.
-The most common is Erb’s palsy, in which the upper arm is affected.
+- Erb’s Palsy.
+Injury to brachial plexus nerves causes one of several conditions called palsies.
+The most common is Erb’s palsy, which affects the upper arm.

-If the nerves that control the lower part of the arm are affected, it is sometimes called Klumpke’s palsy or Klumpke’s paralysis.
+- Klumpke’s Palsy.
+Damage to the nerves that control the lower part of the arm is sometimes called Klumpke’s palsy or Klumpke’s paralysis.

+- Global Palsy.
 In some cases, any type of palsy caused by the brachial plexus damage is called Erb’s palsy or brachial plexus palsy.
-When all five nerves of the brachial plexus are damaged, it is called global palsy.
+When all five brachial plexus nerves are damaged, it is called global palsy.

 Symptoms